 Spokes rides and events

-Spokes monthly rides There is a Spokes ride usually on the first Sunday of every month generally starting at 10.30.
+Spokes rides There are several Spokes rides throughout the year, usually on the first Sunday of a month and generally starting at 10.30.
 Our rides are a celebration of slow riding and a leisurely exploration of the beautiful Kent countryside and towns.
 We ride on cycle paths, quiet roads and country lanes - you will often be surprised how few cars you see.
 We plan to cater for cyclists of varying experience and ability; we are certainly not all lycra.
 As we ride at “chatting” speed, it’s an opportunity to catch up with old friends and meet new ones.
 We stop for a relaxed lunch at a cafe or pub and most rides start and finish at a railway station.
 So in short, a Spokes ride is an unashamed escape from day to day living and an opportunity to enjoy Kent and enjoy your bike.
 The small print...

 Could you lead a Spokes ride?
 We're always looking for people to lead our monthly rides.
 A ride can be any distance to any location and suitable for any type of bike - and cyclist!
 The only requirements for a ride are it follows a circular route starting from a railway station and there's a lunch stop.
 If you're interested, please contact our Rides organiser, Andrew Wyvers, to find out more about what's involved Catha's seat